Abstract fractional linear transformations

 (where, once again, $d_i$ are the signed determinants of the minors).
 This expresses each $a d_i$ as a difference of units, that is, $ad_i \in V \cap aR$, so $ad_i = 0$.
 However, $\det U$ is an $R$-linear combination of the $d_i$, that is, $\sum d_i R = R$.
 This forces $a = 0$, a contradiction.

 \endcomment

 Thus for neither $R = \Z$ nor $F[x]$, can $\M_3 R$ satisfy \gui 4.
 But I still don't know whether $\M_3 \Z$ satisfies \gui 3, although extensive calculation suggests it does.
-All proper factor rings of $\Mn _2 \Z[1/2]$ satisfy \gui 4{} (because of the result, mentioned above, that $\Mn _2 F_3$ does), but we don't know whether $\Mn _2 \Z[1/2]$ itself even satisfies \gui 3.
+All proper factor rings of $\Mn _2 \Z[1/2]$ satisfy \gui 4{} (because of the result, mentioned above, that $\Mn _2 F_3$ does), but I don't know whether $\Mn _2 \Z[1/2]$ even satisfies \gui 3.

 For the problem of whether (e.g., for a commutative domain $S$ satisfying \gui 2) $\Mn_n S$ satisfies \gui {3} if $n\geq 2$, we have the following tantalizing result.
 It is along the same lines as the proof of Proposition \Aeig.